- Where did you learn about dogs?

 Is it okay for the dog to be in our bed?

-We think it’s just fine to share your bed with your dog.
-It is natural for the pack to sleep together.
-However, it is not okay for your dog to think the bed belongs to him.
-You need to teach your dog that he is welcome on the bed when you invite him up and when you tell him to get down from the bed he must do so with no arguments.
-You do not want to see how many dogs are in our bed!!!
+It’s fine to share your bed with your dog.
+In fact, it is natural for the pack to sleep together.
+However, it is not okay for the dog to claim your bed as theirs.
+You need to teach your dog they are welcome on the bed only when you invite them, and get off the bed when you ask them.
+You are claiming your territory and that prevents lots of problems like resource guarding.

 What do you think of crate training?

-It can be a great training tool and comfort for your dog.
-Crates are just like personal dens for your dog and he will take comfort in having one.
-No matter where he is, if he has his crate he feels safe and at home.
-It is important to make the crate a positive and safe place.
-Never use it as a punishment.
-He should get his best toys and bones in the crate.
-Crates are great for keeping a young puppy safe when she can’t be watched in the moment.
-It can help in potty training, because a dog should not soil their den.
-However, pet store puppies are highly likely to soil their crates because they were forced to in the store environment.
+Crates are a great training tool and comfort for your dog.
+Crates are like personal dens and your dog will take comfort in having one.
+If a dog has their crate, they will feel safe and at home anywhere.
+It is important to never use the crate as a punishment.
+Crates are excellent for keeping young puppies safe when they can’t be watched and can also aid potty training.
+Note: pet store puppies are highly likely to soil their crates because they were forced to in the store environment.
+In addition, crates can be handy for separation problems.
+If all dogs were crate trained there would be less dogs in shelters.

 Why does my dog pull so much?

-Unfortunately, people are the ones who teach their dogs to pull in the first place– they don’t mean to but they do.
-People think their new puppy needs to sniff in 30 places before they can potty, so they pull you here and pull you there – this is the beginning of the end.
-Then they learn to pull you towards the squirrel on the tree or to the dog walking towards you.
-Each time you let them pull you 1 inch in the directions they want to go they are learning to pull better and better.
-Remember dogs do what works and when it works they do it more.
-We have great drills that teach you how to use a leash properly and teach your dog how to walk with you on a loose leash from the start.
+People unwittingly teach their dogs to pull from the beginning of their first leash walk together.
+For example, folks think a new puppy needs to sniff in 30 places before going potty, so they allow a puppy to pull here and pull there.
+Then they learn to pull you towards the squirrel on the tree or to the dog walking past you.
+Each time you let them pull you even one inch in the direction they want to go, you are reinforcing it.
+Before you know it, they think pulling is what they are supposed to do.
+Remember, dogs do what works, and when it works, they do it more.
+We have great drills that teach you how to use a leash properly and teach dogs how to walk with you on a loose leash from the start.

 What about carsickness?